Introduction to Java: Understanding Key Concepts and Writing Your First Program

 }

-To run a specific main method, you would compile the file and then run the desired class:
+To run a specific main method, you would first compile the java file and then run the desired class:

 • Compile with: javac FileName.java